 SCORE – 6

 JC Wings makes some Chinese airlines that none of the other manufacturers make – mainly for the smaller airlines like Kunming and Lucky Air, which are under-represented in 1:400.
 I am very happy about this; however, it does mean you not only have to contend with the often-incredible wait times but also with some of the weaker narrowbody moulds in their portfolio.
-Their 737-800 is good and much better than their A320, however with wing attachment problems and cockpit printing issues the resulting model can still be a take it or leave it one.
+Their 737-800 is ok but not great and sometimes poor due to QC, much like their A320.
+This means you need to be careful as with wing attachment problems and cockpit printing issues the resulting model can be very much a take it or leave it one.